 Facilitated by: Ms Anita Ho, Associate Faculty, Singapore University of Social Sciences (Singapore)

-About the Speakers Ms Carol Yeung joined the Agency for Integrated Care (AIC) in the Caregiving and Community Mental Health Division in April 2019.
+Ms Carol Yeung joined the Agency for Integrated Care (AIC) in the Caregiving and Community Mental Health Division in April 2019.
 She leads the Caregiving team in review of the Caregiving Support Strategy, develops caregiver resources and increases awareness for caregivers looking for information.
 Carol and her team drive the development of a new care model that supports the emerging needs of caregivers such as programmes and the Night Respite training programme for dementia loved ones with sun-downing syndrome.

 Ms Gina Peh is a social worker at Montfort Care.
 She supports the case management and Caregiver Community Lab project.
 Gina holds a Bachelor of Social Work from the Singapore University of Social Sciences.
 She has a strong interest in working with caregivers and older persons.